440 International Those Were the Days

 2003 - The Rage in Placid Lake debuted in U.S. theatres.
 The comedy stars Ben Lee, Rose Byrne, Miranda Richardson, Garry Macdonald and Nicholos Hammond.

 2003 - Brian Douglas Wells, pizza delivery man in Erie, PA, was killed when a bomb strapped to his chest exploded while he was in police custody.
 Wells claimed a customer had strapped the bomb on him and ordered him to rob a bank.
 In July 2007 the U.S. Attorney’s office and the FBI announced that Wells had been named as a co-conspirator because of his participation in the planning of the robbery, and that Marjorie Diehl-Armstrong and Kenneth Barnes had been charged with felonies in the case.
 A third person in the case, Floyd Stockton, was given immunity in a deal with prosecutors to testify against Barnes and Diehl-Armstrong.
-It is believed that Wells was intentionally killed by Diehl-Armstrong and her co-conspirators to reduce witnesses against herself and others.
+It is believed that Wells was intentionally killed by Diehl-Armstrong and her co-conspirators to reduce the number of witnesses against herself and others.

 2004 - London’s Notting Hill Carnival began with more than a million revelers expected to turn out to celebrate the three-day event’s 40th year.